Last updated: March 12, 2026

 9 Single Candlestick Patterns Every Trader Needs to Know

-Single Candlestick Patterns are the foundational language of technical analysis.
-They capture the emotional battle between buyers and sellers within a single trading period, offering clear and immediate insights.
-Mastering these simple, one-candle formations, such as the hammer and Doji, is crucial for reading market sentiment on candlestick charts.
+Single candlestick patterns are the foundational language of technical analysis.
+They capture the emotional battle between buyers and sellers within a single trading period, offering clear and immediate insights into market sentiment.
+Mastering these simple, one-candle formations, such as the Hammer and Doji, is the first step toward reading price action effectively on any candlestick chart.

-This guide details 9 powerful single patterns and provides actionable trading strategies for confident price action trading.
+This guide serves as a comprehensive hub for 9 powerful single patterns, providing the rules, context, and actionable strategies needed for confident trading.

 Key Takeaways

-• Single patterns are the building blocks of analysis, giving instant insights into market sentiment.
+• Building blocks: Single patterns are the primary units of price action, offering instant insights into shifting market conviction.

-• They signal either a potential trend reversal (bullish & bearish reversals, e.g., Hammer) or trend continuations (e.g., Marubozu).
+• Dual signals: They signal either potential trend reversals (e.g., Hammer, Shooting Star) or trend continuations (e.g., Marubozu).

 1. What Are Single Candlestick Patterns?